-Pre-Level Schoolwide Supports 1 These interventions often involve both members of the school community and community resources.
-Schoolwide expectations are taught, modeled, and applied in a - variety of settings for students.
+Pre-Level Schoolwide Supports These interventions often involve both members of the school community and community resources.
+Schoolwide expectations are taught, modeled, and applied in a variety of settings for students.
 Schoolwide positive reinforcement system is present and used by all staff members.
 Tier 2 and Tier 3 interventions often involve a variety of members of the school community and community based resources when available.
 Every student has an adult advocate.

-Examples of Proactive School Supports Examples of School Responses High quality, engaging instruction Expectation of regular school attendance Two way communication between school and home for all students Building positive relationships with all Social Emotional learning for every students and families student Adult advocate for every student Parent Engagement through newsletters, events, and all calls Addit advocate for every student Schoolwide positive behavior Access to school based therapists to expectations which are clearly defined eliminate the need to miss school and taught to every student Model and practice schoolwide Referrals to outside agencies for additional support for student and/or expectations in appropriate settings family Schoolwide positive reinforcement Mental health evaluation tools and system procedures for suicide assessment Actively supervise common areas throughout the school day (For example: Threat assessment protocol Alcohol/Drug evaluation referral all staff in hallways during class changes, Intervention approach to behavior and supervision of cafeteria and restrooms) discipline Referral to RtI school team Targeted strategies for students who need more support Team approach to students who need additional support Access to professional school counselors Positive Referrals
+Examples of Proactive School Supports Examples of School Responses ☐ High quality, engaging instruction ☐ Expectation of regular school attendance for all students ☐ Social Emotional learning for every student ☐ Adult advocate for every student ☐ Schoolwide positive behavior expectations which are clearly defined and taught to every student ☐ Model and practice schoolwide expectations in appropriate settings ☐ Schoolwide positive reinforcement system ☐ Actively supervise common areas throughout the school day (For example: all staff in hallways during class changes, supervision of cafeteria and restrooms) ☐ Targeted strategies for students who need more support ☐ Team approach to students who need additional support ☐ Access to professional school counselors ☐ Positive Referrals □ Two way communication between school and home □ Building positive relationships with all students and families □ Parent Engagement through newsletters, events, and all calls □ Access to school based therapists to eliminate the need to miss school □ Referrals to outside agencies for additional support for student and/or family □ Mental health evaluation tools and procedures for suicide assessment □ Threat assessment protocol □ Alcohol/Drug evaluation referral □ Intervention approach to behavior and discipline □ Referral to RtI school team